micro-manager/TriggerScopeMM/README.md

 This firmware - in combination with the Micro-Manager "TriggerscopeMM" device adapter, allows for control of 16 analog and 16 digital outputs.
-Outputs can transition between settings triggered by a Trigger input signal at micro-second tiem scales.
+Outputs can transition between settings triggered by a Trigger input signal at micro-second time scales.
 For full documentation of the use of this firmare, see: https://micro-manager.org/wiki/TriggerScopeMM